Priming bias versus post-treatment bias in experimental designs: Nonparametric Analysis of the Three Experimental Designs

-The first assumption we consider is that the effect of post-treatment measurement of the moderator has a \emph{monotonic} effect on the moderator for every unit. \begin{assumption}[Monotonicity of the Post-Test Effect] $D_i(t, 1) \geq D_i(0)$ or $D_{i}(t, 1) \leq D_{i}(0)$ for all $t = 0,1$. \end{assumption} In the context of the motivating example, this would require hearing a land-based appeal by a politician to shift perceived land insecurity in the same direction for all respondents (or have no effect).
-Obviously, the plausibility of this assumption will depend on the experimental context.
-In most of the paper, we focus on the positive version of this monotonicity assumption.
-This assumption rules out several possible principal strata, ensuring that $S_i$ can only take one of the following values: $111, 110, 010, 100,$ or $000$.
-While we present the monotonicity assumption in a particular direction for both treatment levels, it is possible to derive bounds under a monotonicity assumption with differing directions for each treatment condition.
+The first assumption we consider is that the effect of post-treatment measurement of the moderator has a \emph{monotonic} effect on the moderator for every unit. \begin{assumption}[Moderator Monotonicity] $M_i(t) \geq M^{*}_i$ for all $t = 0,1$. \end{assumption} In the context of the motivating example, this assumption requires no unit to have (say) lower land security values if we ask about it after the respondent reads the politician's speech rather than before.
+While weaker than assuming there is no measurement error in the post-test moderator, the plausibility of this assumption will depend on the experimental context.
+In the post-test design, we cannot verify this assumption because we never observe $M_{i}^{*}$.
+The assumption rules out several possible principal strata, ensuring that $S_i$ can only take one of the following values: $111, 110, 010, 100,$ or $000$.\footnote{While we present a positive version of monotonicity for both treatment levels, it is possible to derive bounds under a negative version of the assumption or with differing directions for each treatment condition.} We now present the sharp bounds under this assumption.